impressible-wp/wordpress-ci/example/import_test/README.md

 ## Key Concepts

-- Acceptance test are run against the Wordpress installation in the Wordpress CI container.
+- Acceptance test are run against the WordPress installation in the WordPress CI container.
   Not the current folder.
-- The plugins and themes are mapped into the Wordpress CI container.
+- The plugins and themes are mapped into the WordPress CI container.
 - Conceptually, they do not need to be in the same folder or even the same GitHub project.

 ## GitHub Action Example